Ross117/local-weather-app/README.md

-A web app which shows the current state of the weather in the user's location.
+A web page which shows the current state of the weather in the user's location, along with a weather icon.
+The user can switch the temperature between Farenheit and Celcius.
+Also shows the user's location, along with the current time and date.
 A Free Code Camp project.

-Currently a work in progress.
+Built using HTML, CSS, and JavaScript, along with the Bootstrap and jQuery libraries.

+Uses the Dark Sky and Google Maps APIs.